grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/_index.md

 ---
-title: "Profiling with eBPF with Grafana Agent"
+title: "Profiling with eBPF with Grafana Alloy"
 menuTitle: "Profiling with eBPF"
 description: "Learn about using eBPF for continuous profiling for performance optimization."
 weight: 20